 Dependency Tax Exemption

 Adoptive parents may take the same dependency exemption on their income taxes for adopted children (and children placed with them in a not-yet-finalized adoption) as they would for biological children.
 The exemption reduces taxable income.
-The amount of the dependency exemption is adjusted.
 Families must provide more than half of a child's support to list the exemption.

 Adoption Tax Credit Before Finalization